Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Background and Related Work

 \bheading{Responsiveness.} The responsiveness property ensures that a designated leader can drive nodes to reach consensus solely at the speed determined by actual network delays ($\delta$), without relying on any predefined upper bound on delays ($\Delta$).
 Specifically, the upper bound delay $\Delta$ guarantees message delivery between any two honest nodes after Global Stabilization Time (GST), concerned with system liveness, whereas the network delay $\delta$ directly affects the system performance.
 Thus, responsiveness foregoes a hallmark of practical BFT protocols, as claimed in~\cite{hotstuffPODC}.

 Due to its importance, many chained BFT protocols adopt different designs to achieve responsiveness.
-Specifically, Two-Chain HotStuff (\TCHS) formulated from Tendermint~\cite{Buchman2016TendermintBF} and Casper FFG~\cite{casper} is the original chained BFT protocol without responsiveness.
-Later, chained HotStuff (\CHS) extends two-phase message exchanges to three-phase exchanges.
-Fast-HotStuff (\FHS) introduces the latest QC proof and achieves responsiveness within two-phase exchanges. \FHS also optimizes the protocol to skip view change in the happy path.
-As said previously, achieving responsiveness or not directly affects system performance, further determining their practicality.
-Thus, exploring the impact of responsiveness or how to achieve better responsiveness is an important question.
+Specifically, Two-Chain HotStuff (\TCHS) formulated from Tendermint~\cite{Buchman2016TendermintBF} and Casper FFG~\cite{casper} is the original chained BFT protocol without responsiveness. {In contrast, chained HotStuff (\CHS) achieves responsiveness by extending the two-phase exchanges to three-phase exchanges.} Fast-HotStuff (\FHS) introduces the latest QC proof and achieves responsiveness within two-phase exchanges. \FHS also optimizes the protocol to skip the view change in the happy path.
+As said previously, achieving responsiveness or not directly affects system performance, further determining its practicality. \yu{Thus, exploring how mechanisms for achieving responsiveness affect protocol performance is an important question.}

-\bheading{Performance under attacks.} The performance of BFT protocols is usually measured in terms of throughput and latency~\cite{aublin2015next,gupta2016bft}.
+\bheading{Performance under attacks.} The performance of BFT protocols is usually measured in terms of throughput and latency.
 Throughput refers to the number of transactions that can be processed per unit of time, while latency measures the time taken to reach consensus on a transaction.
-Applying BFT protocols to blockchain introduces the concept of block, which leads to a greater focus on honest blocks.
+Applying BFT protocols to blockchain introduces the concept of blocks, leading to a greater focus on honest blocks.

 The performance of chained BFT protocols can be affected by Byzantine nodes.
-A Byzantine leader may intentionally cause delays in the protocol.
+An \yu{adversarial leader} may intentionally cause delays in the protocol.
 For example, it can put off the decision-making or vote-collecting process, leading to slow consensus progress before triggering a timeout.
 It can also remain silent~\cite{gai2021dissecting} or propose invalid blocks, causing the entire consensus process to stall until a timeout occurs.
-The Byzantine leader can also exclude honest blocks from the chain or disrupt the committing rule of blocks~\cite{niu2021performance}, causing the transactions in the block to be delayed.
+The \yu{adversarial leader} can also exclude honest blocks from the chain or disrupt the committing rule of blocks~\cite{niu2021performance}, causing the transactions in the block to be delayed.
 Therefore, it is essential to identify potential vulnerabilities and then measure their impact on performance.